Load Range D

 With this knowledge, purchasing the appropriate tire for your needs becomes a breeze.
 When choosing a tire, look for one with a similar or higher load index.
 If you replace a tire with a lower load index than the original, you’ll almost certainly end up with an overload.
 Overloading a tire can cause it to wear out early or fail completely.

-Summer Vs. Winter Tire Load Indexes
+Summer vs Winter Tire Load Index

 The load index of a summer tire and the load index of a winter tire are not always the same.
 If the tread depth or diameter varies, the tire’s load capacity index is likely to be varied.
 Tires face more weather problems in the winter than they do in the summer.

 Driving gets more difficult as braking distances become greater on snow or ice.
-This indicates that when the weight on the vehicle increases, the driver’s control over the vehicle decreases.
+This indicates that when the weight of the vehicle increases, the driver’s control over the vehicle decreases.
 As a result, pay attention to the various load capacities and ensure optimal safety.

-Details About Vehicle’s Tire Size
+Tire Size

 Tire sizes usually begin with a letter denoting the type of tire and end with a two-digit number indicating the rim size.
 Additional tire size and manufacturing information can be found between these sections.